albertoaer/termiter/README.md

 # Termiter

-Termiter is a make-like program for building tasks execution
+A make-like tool for software building using TOML files

 ## A Termiter file